samcv/PerlRakuCon2020/CodeOfConduct.md

 ## What To Do If You Witness or Are Subject To Unacceptable Behavior

-\[Details of the local implementation of the code of conduct should be given here, including specific details of how participants should report a violation and how reports will be handled.\]
+The specific details of how participants should report a violation and how reports will be handled has not been finalized.

 ## Acknowledgements